eltaline/wzd/OPTIONS.md

 - bigbuffer = 536870912 # -- not quite a memory buffer.
 When this value is exceeded, the medbuffer memory buffer is used.

 filemode
-- **Description:** This sets the permissions to create Bolt archives, files and virtual attributes in a binary header inside a values in Bolt archives.
+- **Description:** This sets the permissions to create Bolt archives, files and virtual attributes in a binary header inside values in Bolt archives.
 - **Default:** Required
 - **Values:** 0600-0666
 - **Type:** uint32